Maxwell-independence: a new rank estimate for 3D rigidity matroids

-When $G$ is Maxwell-rigid, there is a single vertex-maximal component namely $G$ itself, so the bound of Theorem \ref{thm:weakrankIE} is uninteresting.
-In this case, we use the cover of $G$ by ``proper'' vertex-maximal components:
+However, when a graph $\M$ is Maxwell-rigid, there is a single vertex-maximal component namely $\M$ itself, so the above bound is uninteresting.
+In this case, we use the cover of $\M$ by ``proper'' vertex-maximal components:

-\begin{dfn} Given graph $G=(V, E)$, an induced subgraph is \emph{proper vertex-maximal, Maxwell-rigid} if it is Maxwell-rigid and the only graph that properly contains this subgraph and is Maxwell-rigid is $G$ itself. \end{dfn} We note that the collection of proper vertex-maximal components may not be 2-thin cover even for Maxwell-independent graphs.
+\begin{dfn} Given graph $G=(V, E)$, an induced subgraph is \emph{proper vertex-maximal, Maxwell-rigid} if it is Maxwell-rigid and the only graph that properly contains this subgraph and is Maxwell-rigid is $G$ itself. \end{dfn}